GoogleChromeLabs/benchmark-workloads/apps/news-site/news-site-next/README.md

 ### Sidebar Navigation

-The `sattelite icon` in the header opens a sidebar that contains persistent navigation links, including sub-section links, that directly navigate to a page's section on click.
+The `satellite icon` in the header opens a sidebar that contains persistent navigation links, including sub-section links, that directly navigate to a page's section on click.

 ### Settings Modal